akka/akka/akka-docs/rst/java/lambda-persistence.rst

     possible resends

-  * after a crash and restart of the destination messages are still delivered—to the new actor incarnation
+  * after a crash and restart of the destination messages are still delivered to the new actor incarnation

-  These semantics is similar to what an :class:`ActorPath` represents (see :ref:`actor-lifecycle-scala`), therefore you need to supply a path and not a reference when delivering messages.
+  These semantics are similar to what an :class:`ActorPath` represents (see :ref:`actor-lifecycle-scala`), therefore you need to supply a path and not a reference when delivering messages.
 The messages are sent to the path with an actor selection.